The Grodno region lies in the west of Belarus. It is one of the six administrative regions (or oblasts) which make up the country.

 Orthodox Christianity and Catholicism are the main religions.

 Grodno is the main city in the region.
-There are a further 17 districts, 12 towns – of which 6 have their own regional administrations – and 21 villages.
+There are a further 17 districts, 12 cities – of which 6 have their own regional administrations – and 21 towns.

 The Grodno region has a very good transport infrastructure.